Montecatini Terme 2016

 Montecatini Alto funicolare

 We found the main piazza (Piazza Giusti) after a couple of tries and went to the same restaurant as two years ago.
 This time, though, the owner/manager was extremely, unfriendly insisting he was busy and we could only have panini.
 He charged us 5 euros for tiny panini and 6 euros for a tiny beer, 3+ euros for water and 2+ for espresso.
-So just before we left I wrote a nasty note on the bill.
+So just before we left, I wrote a nasty note on the bill.
 Still sitting in the piazza is great for people watching.
-We saw some exhausted cyclists coming into the piazza but nothing as interesting as the ferret on a leash that we saw two years ago.
+We saw some exhausted cyclists coming into the piazza but nothing as interesting as the ferret on a leash that we saw on the previous trip.

 Piazzza Giusti

-The map below may be too small to read but you can orient yourself by looking for Piazza Giusti (the area ringed by numbers 6 through 9) then follow the street to the church and torre, numbers 11, 12 and 13.
+The map at the link below may be too small to read but you can orient yourself by looking for Piazza Giusti (the area ringed by numbers 6 through 9) then follow the street to the church and torre, numbers 11, 12 and 13.

 The gallery below shows one of the 6 remaining torre, along with the streets and ring road in Alto.